 Student learning outcomes and assessments are established for all courses and programs (including non-credit instruction, student services, and learning support services).

-The Outcomes Assessment Workgroup, a subcommittee of the Academic Senate, hosts a page on the MJC website.
-(Outcomes Assessment Index) This resource is both comprehensive and user friendly, and the Student Learning Outcomes and Assessment Handbook (Fall 2013) can be found here.
-(SLO Assessment Handbook 2013) The Handbook defines learning outcomes at all levels, identifies who is responsible for facilitating the measurement of Learning Outcomes, defines how to assess Learning Outcomes, and offers instruction on how to close the assessment loop through productive dialogue.
-This manual reflects process up through Fall 2017, at which time the transition to eLumen will be complete, and outcomes data will be stored there.
-Definitions in the manual remain true and there is another website that instructs faculty how to use eLumen to archive assessment instruments, record outcome results, create reports for use in analysis of outcomes data, and soon there will be information about how to integrate these reports with program review.
 MJC has established learning outcomes for all of its courses, programs, degrees, and certificates.
 As part of a continuing process of improvement, faculty are reviewing and updating learning outcomes at all levels for courses, degrees, certificates, and programs. (evidence of review?)

+The Outcomes Assessment Workgroup, a subcommittee of the Academic Senate, hosts a page on the MJC website.
+(Outcomes Assessment Index) The SLO Assessment Handbook defines learning outcomes at all levels, identifies who is responsible for facilitating the measurement of Learning Outcomes, defines how to assess Learning Outcomes, and offers instruction on how to close the assessment loop through productive dialogue.
+(SLO Assessment Handbook 2013) This manual reflects process up through Fall 2017, at which time the transition to eLumen will be complete, and outcomes data will be stored there.
+Definitions in the manual remain true and there is another website that instructs faculty how to use eLumen to archive assessment instruments, record outcome results, create reports for use in analysis of outcomes data, and soon there will be information about how to integrate these reports with program review.
 Learning outcomes assessments are the basis for the regular evaluation of all courses and programs.

-The Outcomes Assessment Workgroup works in conjunction with faculty to both establish and keep current learning outcomes, and these are assessed on a regular schedule posted on the Outcomes Assessment Workgroup page.
+The Outcomes Assessment Workgroup works in conjunction with faculty to establish and keep current learning outcomes, and these are assessed on a regular schedule posted on the Outcomes Assessment Workgroup page.
 (OAW Workgroup Website) These guidelines, agreed upon by faculty throughout the state and approved by the Academic Senate and the Chancellor’s office, serve as a minimum guide for each course.
 Locally, content can be added to the C-ID minimum; however, content should not exceed recommended unit values to stay within the 60-unit associate degree.
-Locally, faculty are responsible for the development of curriculum, and it is approved by the Curriculum Committee then the Board of Trustees.
-(Curriculum Committee Website)
+MJC faculty are responsible for the development of curriculum, and it is approved by the Curriculum Committee and the Board of Trustees.
+(Curriculum Committee Website; BOT minutes w/curriculum approval)

 Improvements to courses and programs have occurred as a result of evaluation.